OpenText Application Automation Tools

 UFT One uftScenarioLoad Run a UFT scenario.
 Deprecated, but backwards compatibility exists.

-UFT One runFromFSBuilder Execute UFT One Tests from the file system.
+OpenText™ Functional Testing runFromFSBuilder Execute OpenText Functional Testing Tests from the file system.

 ALM Lab Management sseBuild Execute tests using ALM Lab Management.